People

 Walter “Sebastian” Barrutia

 Sebastian was born and raised in Peru and moved to the United States when he was in high school.
 Since then, he has lived in Texas, New York, and now in Florida.
 He received a Bachelor of Science in Biomedical and Mechanical Engineering from Rensselaer Polytechnic Institute in 2019.
-He is currently a second-year PhD student.
+He is currently a fourth-year PhD student.
 His current research interests include the development of novel lower-limb exoskeleton designs to aid walking in healthy and disabled populations.
 His favorite hobbies are practicing taekwondo and kayaking.
 (Email)

 Jonel “Raven” Morris